 3.Logitech G430 DTS Headphones

-One unique feature is the porous padding to aid in absorbing sweat; you can disassemble the headset and ear cups for cleaning and maintenance.
+One unique feature is the porous padding to aid in absorbing sweat; you can disassemble the set of headphones and ear cups for cleaning and maintenance.

 4. PlayStation Gold Wireless Stereo Headset

-The PlayStation Gold Wireless Headset is a headset for the Sony gamers out there looking for a wireless headset produced by their parent company,
+The PlayStation Gold Wireless Headset is a set of headphones for the Sony gamers out there looking for a wireless headset produced by their parent company,

 The design is in line with the PlayStations previous wireless stereo headset, but the Gold model offers more features and better overall design.